 We last discussed PRS REIT (www.theprsreit.com) in detail in our September 2017 update note.
 At that time, we commented that SIGT had invested as part of PRS REIT’s £250m May 2017 IPO, alongside investors such as Aviva, BMO, Janus Henderson, AXA and the UK Government’s Homes and Communities Agency.
 PRS REIT invests in newly constructed private rental properties (mainly family homes) that are let on assured shorthold tenancies.
 Its manager, PRS Sigma Management, has two construction partners, Countryside Properties and Keepmoat Regeneration, as well as a longstanding relationship with the Homes and Communities Agency, which it says provides it with a strong source of greenfield and brownfield development opportunities.

 PRS REIT invests early in the development process.
 This releases capital for the developer to allow it to progress the project; improves the developer’s working capital ratios; improves the developer’s economies of scale; and, because take-up of private rented properties is quicker than buy-to-own, the private rental segment provides the developer with a segment of the development that is established and can be used to market the buy-to-own properties.
 In return, PRS REIT gets a discount on the cost of the properties it purchases.
 Richard Parfect of Seneca IM says that, through economies of scale, PRS REIT is able to purchase its properties at around 88p per £1 of market value and so, on completion of the projects, PRS REIT can usually expect an uplift in its NAV.
-In its second-quarter trading update, PRS REIT reported a slow down in completions, due to covid-19 (135 homes in Q2 versus 330 in the previous quarter as construction was suspended/disrupted for eight weeks).
+In its second-quarter trading update, PRS REIT reported a slow down in completions, due to covid-19 (135 homes in the second quarter of 2020 versus 330 in the previous quarter as construction was suspended/disrupted for eight weeks).
 However, the group collected 98% of rent for Q2 and said that it had the equivalent of just 0.49% of its annual rent were in lockdown-related rent arrears.
 Furthermore, rental demand has been strong with prices steady at pre-covid-19 levels.

 Absalon Emerging Markets Corporate Debt Fund – opting for a more niche offering